jonathan-pap/google_data_analytics/README.md

 - Process Data from Dirty to Clean
 - Analyze Data to Answer Questions
 - Share Data Through the Art of Visualization
-- ta Analysis with R Programming
+- Data Analysis with R Programming
 - Google Data Analytics Capstone: Complete a Case Study

 ## Course content